hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `enabled` - (Required) Should the automatic instance repair be enabled on this Virtual Machine Scale Set?

-* `grace_period` - (Optional) Amount of time (in minutes, between 30 and 90, defaults to 30 minutes) for which automatic repairs will be delayed.
+* `grace_period` - (Optional) Amount of time (in minutes, between 30 and 90) for which automatic repairs will be delayed.
 The grace period starts right after the VM is found unhealthy.
 The time duration should be specified in ISO 8601 format.
 Defaults to `PT30M`.

 ---